VRPTW Competion Updates: View Results & Updates.

 The beginning portion of the input file for the R108 Solomon instance is shown as an example.

-The travel time dij on a link is taken to be the Euclidean rounded to 1 decimal place.
+The travel time dij on a link is taken to be the Euclidean truncated to 1 decimal place.

 Output File Format

-The output file format will be the same as for the CVRP, consisting of a the list of routes in the solution followed by its objective value.
+The output file format will be the same as for the CVRP, consisting of a list of the routes in the solution (numbered sequentially) followed by its objective value.
 As an example, of the specific formatting, below is the output associated with a solution of instance R108.

 Route #1: 53